ChauHPham/ChauHPham/README.md

 Hi there 👋
 -

-- 🔭 I’m currently working on: Dexbooru, Multiplayer Math Game, Wella Weather Schedule App
+- 🔭 I’m currently working on: TruthGrid!
+You'll hear more from it soon :)
 - 🌱 I’m currently learning: JavaScript, TypeScript, Svelte, Three.js and React
 - 💬 My Portfolio Website: https://chau-phams-portfolio.onrender.com/
 - 📫 How to reach me: Email me at hbp@sfu.ca